-- 1. Defendant is a dental services organization with over 80 affiliated partners in the Mid-Atlantic. - 2.
-Defendant acquired, collected, and stored Plaintiff's and Class Members' PHI/PII and financial information. - 3.
-At all relevant times, Defendant knew or should have known, that Plaintiff and Class Members would use Defendant's services to store and/or share sensitive data, including highly confidential PHI/PII and financial information. - 4.
-On no later than July 7, 2022, upon information and belief, unauthorized third-party cybercriminals gained access to Plaintiff's and Class Members' PHI/PII and financial information as hosted with Defendant, with the intent of engaging in the misuse of the PHI/PII and financial information, including marketing and selling Plaintiff's and Class Members' PHI/PII and financial information.
+- 1. Defendant is an insurance agency based out of Richmond, VA. - 2.
+Defendant acquired, collected, and stored Plaintiff's and Class Members' PII. - 3.
+At all relevant times, Defendant knew or should have known, that Plaintiff and Class Members would use Defendant's services to store and/or share sensitive data, including highly confidential PII. - 4.
+On no later than December 1, 2022, upon information and belief, unauthorized third-party cybercriminals gained access to Plaintiff's and Class Members' PII as hosted with Defendant, with the intent of engaging in the misuse of the PII, including marketing and selling Plaintiff's and Class Members' PII.

-- 5. The total number of individuals who have had their data exposed due to Defendant's failure to implement appropriate security safeguards is unknown at this time but is estimated to be in the tens or even hundreds of thousands based on Defendant's clientele. - 6.
-Personal health information ("PHI") is a category of information that refers to an individual's medical records and history, which is protected under the Health Insurance Portability and Accountability Act ("HIPAA"), which may include test results, procedure descriptions, diagnoses, personal or family medical histories and data points applied to a set of demographic information for a particular patient. - 7.
-Personally identifiable information ("PII") generally incorporates information that can be used to distinguish or trace an individual's identity, and is generally defined to include certain identifiers that do not on their face name an individual, but that is considered to be particularly sensitive and/or valuable if in the wrong hands (for example, Social Security numbers, passport numbers, driver's license numbers, financial account numbers). - 8.
-The vulnerable and potentially exposed data at issue of Plaintiff and the Class stored on Defendant's information network, includes, without limitation: names, dates of birth, Social Security numbers, financial account information, driver's license or other state identification card numbers, diagnostics or clinical information, prescription information, and health insurance information. - 9.
-Defendant disregarded the rights of Plaintiff and Class Members by intentionally, willfully, recklessly, or negligently failing to take and implement adequate and reasonable measures to ensure that Plaintiff's and Class Members' PHI/PII and financial information was safeguarded, failing to take available steps to prevent unauthorized disclosure of data, and failing to follow applicable, required and appropriate protocols, policies and procedures regarding the encryption of data, even for internal use.

-- 10. As a result, the PHI/PII and financial information of Plaintiff and Class Members was compromised through disclosure to an unknown and unauthorized third party-an undoubtedly nefarious third party that seeks to profit off this disclosure by defrauding Plaintiff and Class Members in the future. - 11.
+- 5. The total number of individuals who have had their data exposed due to Defendant's failure to implement appropriate security safeguards is approximately is unknown at this time but is estimated to be in at least the tens if not hundreds of thousands based on Defendant's clientele. - 6.
+Personally identifiable information ("PII") generally incorporates information that can be used to distinguish or trace an individual's identity, and is generally defined to include certain identifiers that do not on their face name an individual, but that is considered to be particularly sensitive and/or valuable if in the wrong hands (for example, Social Security numbers, passport numbers, driver's license numbers, financial account numbers). - 7.
+The vulnerable and potentially exposed data at issue of Plaintiff and the Class stored on Defendant's information network, includes, without limitation: first and last names and Social Security numbers. - 8.
+Defendant disregarded the rights of Plaintiff and Class Members by intentionally, willfully, recklessly, or negligently failing to take and implement adequate and reasonable measures to ensure that Plaintiff's and Class Members' PII was safeguarded, failing to take available steps to prevent unauthorized disclosure of data, and failing to follow applicable, required and appropriate protocols, policies and procedures regarding the encryption of data, even for internal use. - 9.
+As a result, the PII of Plaintiff and Class Members was compromised through disclosure to an unknown and unauthorized third party-an undoubtedly nefarious third party that seeks to profit off this disclosure by defrauding Plaintiff and Class Members in the future. - 10.
 Plaintiff and Class Members have a continuing interest in ensuring that their information is and remains safe, and they are thus entitled to injunctive and other equitable relief.